 Now, the Federal Drug Administration (FDA) has approved Botox for the treatment of hyperhidrosis.
 Botox is a neuromodulator that can be injected at the affected areas including the hands, under the arms, scalp, and feet.
 While Botox has been more commonly used for decades to treat wrinkles, it also is effective at stopping the release of sweat.*

 Prior to the treatment, the doctor might perform an “Iodine Starch Kit Test”* to visually identify the sweat glands on your palm or underarm so the Botox can be injected into the sweat gland precisely.
 Then a series of small injections to the affected area are done to paralyze the nerve and stop the sweat glands from releasing sweat.
 The finest gauge needle is typically used during the procedure along with local anesthetics to minimize any pain or discomfort.*

-We generally use 50 units of Botox per underarm which has proved to be the most effective quantity.
-Botox injections are typically performed about 7 to 8 months apart to maintain the effect.
-The effect will last even longer after several treatments.
+We generally use 50 units of Botox per underarm which has proved to be the most effective quantity.* Botox injections are typically performed about 7 to 8 months apart to maintain the effect.
+The effect may last even longer after several treatments.*

 *”Iodine Starch Kit Test”: We use a special powder to put on to the area of sweating concern.
 The powder turns purple which highlights the sweat glands so we can tell exactly the area of sweating.
 We do not inject Botox beyond the area of sweating.

 To learn more about reducing excessive sweating, please call, email, or book online to schedule a consultation.

 *Disclaimer* Any claims of reducing sweat cannot be guaranteed.
 Individual results will vary and might depend on lifestyle factors such as age, diet, exercise, sun exposure, smoking, and alcohol use.